Oswego mayor tightens restrictions, issues travel ban

-OSWEGO - Restrictions got even tighter here this morning as Mayor William Barlow banned all non-essential travel in a joint press conference with County Legislature Chairman James Weatherup.
+OSWEGO — Restrictions got even tighter here Thursday morning as Mayor William Barlow banned all non-essential travel in a joint press conference with County Legislature Chairman James Weatherup.

 Travel is immediately limited to three exceptions: for food, for work for essential employees, and for medical necessities, either prescriptions or medical appointments.